What is a Transportation Worker?

-In the United States, there were 38,000 jobs for Transportation Worker in 2016.
+In 2016, there was an estimated number of 38,000 jobs in the United States for Transportation Worker.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Transportation Worker by 2026.
-The BLS estimates 4,800 yearly job openings in this field.
+There will be an estimated 4,800 positions for Transportation Worker per year.

 The states with the most job growth for Transportation Worker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Wisconsin, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Transportation Workers is somewhere between $22,150 and $70,910.